desilvamatt/speech-tranlation-app/README.md

 # speech-tranlation-app
-An android implementation of a speech translation app.
+A simple android implementation of a speech translation app using the Google Translate API.